St. Louis Endodontics & Root Canal Therapy

 After treatment, your tooth may still be sensitive, but this will subside as the inflammation diminishes and the tooth has healed.

 You will be given care instructions after each regular dental appointment at our St. Louis dentist office.
 Good oral hygiene practices and regular dental visits will aid in the life of your root canal treatment.A root canal is a treatment used to repair and save a tooth that is badly decayed or becomes infected.

 Root canal procedures have the reputation of being painful.
 Actually, most people report that the procedure itself is no more painful than having a filling placed.
-The discomfort experienced in the period leading up to a seeking of dental care is truly the painful period of time, not the root canal procedure itself.
+The discomfort experienced in the period leading up to seeking dental care is truly a painful period of time, not the root canal procedure itself.

 What Is Dental Pulp?